How Identity Theft Can Ruin Your Credit: Essential Steps to Protect Yourself

 Take Action Today

-Identity theft is a serious crime, but it is one that you can protect yourself from.
-By taking the necessary steps to protect your personal information and monitoring your credit reports regularly, you can help keep your credit score safe and your finances secure.
+Identity theft is a serious crime, but you can protect yourself by taking necessary steps to safeguard your personal information and monitoring your credit reports regularly.

 • The Federal Trade Commission (FTC): 1-877-438-4338